Top-seeded Simona Halep makes 2nd round of Prague Open

-PRAGUE (AP) Top-seeded Simona Halep had to fight hard to advance to the second round of the Prague Open in beating unseeded Polana Hercog 6-1, 1-6, 7-6 (3) on Tuesday.
+PRAGUE — Top-seeded Simona Halep had to fight hard to advance to the second round of the Prague Open in beating unseeded Polana Hercog 6-1, 1-6, 7-6 (3) on Tuesday.

 It was the first competitive match for Halep since she won the Dubai Championships in February for her 20th career WTA title.
 Before the Wimbledon champion recovered from a foot injury she sustained in Dubai, the coronavirus pandemic forced a five-month break.